 6 November 2017

 Having been in the payday loans market since 2009, direct lender 247Moneybox.com knows a thing or two about running an office incorporating a call centre.
-Over the years the lender has invested a great deal of energy in researching the optimum working environment.
+Over the years the lender has invested a great deal of energy in researching and discussing strategies for the optimum working environment.
 The old adage that your staff are your biggest asset is an oldie but a goodie.
 Other old sayings that hold true are that to train your staff well and then they leave is better that not training them well and having them stay.
 With that in mind we caught up with HR manager Flo Jackson to discuss the latest trends, issues and best practice in work place set-up.

 Flo: Over the years we have flexed our contact centre floor space to accommodate 40 desks, however, with increasing technological investment we have managed to increase the amount of output per desk allowing us to rationalise that number to 25 desks.